 In a resolution adopted on 21 December 1987, the European Council called on the Commission to promote European cooperation in the field of safety, hygiene and health at work and to intensify the exchange of relevant information.
 By Regulation (EC) No 2062/94 of 18 July 1994, as amended by EC Regulation No 1643/95 of 29 June 1995, the Council, acting on a proposal from the Commission, decided to establish a European Agency for Safety and Health at Work.
 It was established in Bilbao, Spain.

-The aim of the Agency is to provide all the relevant scientific, technical, scientific and economic information in the field of health and safety at the workplace to the EU, Member States, companies and work protection bodies.
-Together with governments, employee representatives and small and large companies, the EU OSHA is committed to promoting occupational health and safety across Europe.
-In the meantime, 38 focal points have been set up to organise the exchange - in addition to the 28 Member States, the states of the European Free Trade Association (EFTA) as well as candidate and potential candidate countries are represented.
+The aim of the Agency is to provide all the relevant scientific, technical, scientific and economic information in the field of health and safety at the workplace to the EU, Member States, the companies and occupational safety and health actors.
+Together with governments, employee representatives as well as small and large companies, the EU OSHA is committed to promoting occupational safety and health across Europe.
+In the meantime, 38 Focal Points have been set up to organise the exchange - in addition to the 28 Member States, the states of the European Free Trade Association (EFTA) as well as candidate and potential candidate countries are represented.

-Through the collection, analysis and dissemination of information on health and safety at work in Europe and through the organisation of pan-European campaigns to raise awareness, workplaces in Europe will be healthier and more productive.
-An important approach here is prevention work in the area of health and safety at work.
+Through the collection, analysis and dissemination of information on safety and health at work in Europe and through the organisation of pan-European campaigns to raise awareness, workplaces in Europe will be healthier and more productive.
+An important approach here is Prevention at work in the field of safety and health at work.
 In particular, micro, small and medium-sized enterprises are supported in assessing hazards in the workplace and exchanging their knowledge and good practical solutions.

 In the field of research, the agency identifies and assesses new and emerging risks at the workplace.
 It also introduces its subjects to other policy areas, such as education, public health and research, and thus promotes an interdisciplinary approach to topics relevant to work protection.